MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/finance-operations-integration.md

 - Each transaction on a work order is committed within Field Service before creating an update in finance and operations applications.

-  - When the transaction is finalized in Field Service, it creates a record in the transactions table that shows the status of each transaction.
+  - When the transaction is finalized in Field Service, it creates a record in a transaction log table that shows the status of each transaction.

   - The integration monitors the transaction statuses of the work orders and projects.
 The transaction statuses indicate the synchronization state of the data, such as unsynchronized, processing, synchronizing, and failed.
 The integration also provides error handling and retry mechanisms to resolve any synchronization issues.